Vacancy in a Benefice

-Where there is a stipendiary assistant in a parish, the Bishop will usually direct that he or she becomes Minister-in-Charge for the time being.
-A self-supporting minister will be expected to help the sequestrators in running the parish and its services, but only so far as his or her other responsibilities allow.
+Where there is a stipendiary assistant in a parish (not a curate in a title post), the Bishop may direct that he or she becomes Minister-in-Charge for the time being.
+A self-supporting minister may be asked to help the sequestrators in running the parish and its services, but only so far as his or her other responsibilities allow.
 Where the Bishop appoints a Minister-in-Charge for the duration of the vacancy, that person takes the chair at PCC meetings.
 Otherwise, the elected Vice-Chairman takes the Chair.

 As far as possible these should continue as before.
 The Area Dean will advise on clergy to cover normal services and Occasional Offices.
 The Churchwardens will need to check that the following are covered:

 Sunday Services, Festivals, Weekday Services, Baptisms, Weddings, Funerals, Home Communions and calling of Banns.

 Registers must be maintained.
 Sequestrators must ensure that anyone officiating in the parish during the vacancy (whether clergy or LLMs) hold the Bishop’s licence or permission to officiate in this diocese.

 The sequestrators are responsible for safeguarding confidential documents or files relating to the parish left in the parsonage house, parish office or vestry.
 Normally such documents or files should be kept locked in a secure place to which only the Area Dean has the key.